 If the third-party option is specified, the filter is only applied to requests from a different origin than the currently viewed page.
 Similarly, ~third-party restricts the filter to requests from the same origin as the currently viewed page.

-domain=example.com means that the filter should only be applied on pages from the
+domain=example.com means that the filter should only be applied on pages and embedded pages like iframes from the

 example.com domain.
 Multiple domains can be specified using

 domain=example.com|example.net, the filter is only applied on pages from

 example.net domains.
 If a domain name is preceded with